-Harness the technological advances that this year brought to the hospitality industry, because this is the new reality.
+Harness the technological advances that this year brought to the hospitality industry, because this is a new reality.
 There is still time to implement new software to take your hotel to the next level by automation.
-A fast, modern and somewhat more contactless hotel experience is definitely what the future traveller will need.
+A fast, modern and somewhat more contactless hotel experience is definitely what the future traveler will need.

 And lastly, but probably most importantly: make sure you and your employees are physically and mentally healthy.
 After all, we are all human and you can’t run a business without manpower!